Phoenix summer is coming.

 | Quote Form Conversion Events | Warning | Quote form on the homepage and contact page.
 Conversion event firing not externally verified.
 Without an event firing on submission, every dollar of ad spend is unattributable. |

 | UTM Parameter Strategy | Warning | No documented UTM convention visible across the social profiles or press releases.
-The operator cannot attribute quote requests to the channel that drove them. |
+Mike cannot attribute quote requests to the channel that drove them. |

 | Lead Routing and Response Time | Fail | Once a quote request is captured, the speed and consistency of follow-up determines close rate.
 Lead routing logic, response-time SLA, and accountability not externally verifiable from the public site. |